 Crema is often referred to as the “Mexican Sour Cream”.
 Although crema is a bit lighter and milder in flavor, I often substitute one for the other.
 Crema is readily available in most supermarkets, but if you have sour cream handy, feel free to use it for this recipe.

 Cotija cheese is a hard and crumbly cow’s milk cheese.
 It is named after the town of Cotija in Michoacan, Mexico.
 Good substitutes for Cotija cheese are Feta cheese and the more mild Queso Fresco.

-How To Roast Corn
+How To Roast or Grill Corn?